Please note that due to current COVID restrictions we are asking you to book in advance if you want to attend. Contact details are on the home page.

 On the first and third Sundays of the month there will be a service at Athelstaneford at 9.45 am.
 On the second and fourth Sundays there will be a service at Stenton at 9.45 am.
 This month on Sunday 30th May there will also be a 9.45 am service at Whitekirk.

 Children are welcome at all our services.
 In Prestonkirk, there is a Sunday School.
 When it is on holiday, there are acts of worship for all ages or the children are invited to participate in the first and last parts of our worship with a related activity in the middle.
 This takes place in the Stables in the company of two members of the congregation from a team of six.

 Elders and members of the Board are responsible for the Ministry of Welcome.
 Members of the congregation participate in a Ministry of the Word and, more recently, a Ministry of Intercessions.
 There is a generous team of people who decorate both kirks with flowers.

-Throughout the year, there are special acts of worship – Thinking Day (February), Cradle Roll Ceremony (Mothering Sunday), Kirking of the Gala Day Court (June), Harvest (October), Time to Remember (Advent), Christingle (Christmas Eve).
+Throughout the year, there are special acts of worship – these have included Thinking Day (February), Cradle Roll Ceremony (Mothering Sunday), Kirking of the Gala Day Court (June), Harvest (October), Christingle (Christmas Eve).
 There are services on every night of Holy Week and an Act of Remembrance is held at all three War Memorials within the parish on Remembrance Sunday.
-Pre-school services are held in Advent and Lent and there’s an Advent Workshop for children with the ‘Unwrapping of the Nativity’ on the day before the first Sunday in Advent.
+Pre-school services are held in Advent and Lent.

 People can be baptised at any age within the Church of Scotland.
 Normally, a person is baptised in infancy but older children and adults can be baptised too.
 Baptism marks our entry into the church and celebrates the undying love of God for us all.
 The minister is happy to speak to parents and individuals about this marvellous opportunity.